seikosos/luau-genai/README.md

 print(chat:say("Create a powerful wizard called Torben."))
 ```

-See `example.lua` for a full-featured Anthropic implementation.
+See `example.lua` for a small example
+See `onemodule.lua` for this as one big module